-- 68. The Council currently has significant cash balances invested, and at the end of December 2022 these stood at £406m.
-These balances relate to a number of different items, reserves, provisions, grants received in advance of expenditure and simple cash flow are some of them.
-It also relates to the overborrowed position outlined earlier. - 69.
-As mentioned earlier the new MTFS capital programme includes a funding requirement of £124m.
-Due to the levels of internal cash balances and the interest return compared with the cost of raising new external debt it is more economical to temporarily utilise internal cash balances - 70.
-The Council has over the last 10 years repaid almost £100m more of external loans than has been borrowed.
-There has also been no new borrowing to finance the capital programme in this period.
-The position is that the Council has more external borrowing than is required to fund the historic capital programme.
-In an ideal world action would be taken to ensure that an overborrowed position does not occur, but the reality is that this could only happen by the premature repayment of existing debt and this is currently not a cost-effective option.
-If an opportunity to repay debt occurs that is sensible from a financial perspective, it will be taken. - 71.
-The balance between internal and external borrowing will be managed proactively, with the intention of minimising long-term financing costs. - 72.
-In line with the requirements of the Prudential Code, and before any increase in the CFR is required, the Council will undertake an annual review of options to exit investments held primary for return (those included in the IILP Strategy).
+61. The Council currently has significant cash balances invested, and at the end of December 2023 these stood at £412m.
+These balances relate to a number of different

+- items, reserves, provisions, grants received in advance of expenditure and simple cash flow are some of them.
+It also relates to the overborrowed position outlined earlier. - 62.
+As mentioned earlier the new MTFS capital programme includes a funding requirement of £93m.
+Due to the levels of internal cash balances and the interest return compared with the cost of raising new external debt it is more economical to temporarily utilise internal cash balances - 63.
+The Council has over the last 10 years repaid more than £140m of external loans than has been borrowed.
+The position is that the Council has more external borrowing than is required to fund the historic capital programme (forecast £18m as at 31/03/2024).
+This will be reversed as new borrowing is required to fund the new capital programme by the end of 2027/28.
+If an opportunity to repay debt occurs that is sensible from a financial perspective, it will be taken. - 64.
+The balance between internal and external borrowing will be managed proactively, with the intention of minimising long-term financing costs. - 65.
+In line with the requirements of the Prudential Code, and before any increase in the CFR is required, the Council will undertake an annual review of options to exit investments held primary for return (those included in the IiLP Strategy).
 The reviews evaluate the benefit of holding such assets with taking out new borrowing and any risk reduction benefits.
-No borrowing is currently estimated until 2024/25.
+No prudential borrowing is currently estimated until 2025/26.